 - Overnight stay is not recommended for pregnant women or children under 8.

 - Descend immediately on noticing any symptoms of altitude sickness.

 - If you feel indisposed, you can also call 112, the emergency telephone number.

 - Before visiting consult the rules of the refuge on this website.

-- Bear in mind that our facilities do not have showers, only toilets.
+- When booking a night at the Refuge on Mount Teide, bear in mind that our facilities do not have showers, only toilets.

 - The Refuge declines all responsibility for personal belongings.

 - You must take all refuse with you after having spent the night in the Altavista Refuge on Mount Teide.

 - Sleeping in common areas is not permitted.